Bradley Tusk

 Bradley Tusk (born October 3, 1973) is an American businessman, venture capitalist, political strategist, and writer.
 He is the founder and CEO of Tusk Ventures, a venture capital fund focused on investing in early-stage startups in regulated industries.
-His foundation Tusk Philanthropies is working to bring mobile voting to the United States.
-He is also the chairman of IG Acquisition Corp, a SPAC planning to acquire a business in the leisure, gaming and hospitality industries.
-Tusk is the host of the podcast Firewall, is a columnist for Fast Company, and is the author of The Fixer: My Adventures Saving Startups from Death by Politics.
+His foundation Tusk Philanthropies focuses on mobile voting and anti-hunger policy campaigns in the United States.
+He is also the former chairman of IG Acquisition Corp.
+Tusk is a columnist for Fast Company, and is the author of The Fixer: My Adventures Saving Startups from Death by Politics.

 He previously served as the campaign manager for New York City Mayor Michael Bloomberg's successful 2009 re-election bid, as Deputy Governor of Illinois, as Communications Director for US Senator Chuck Schumer and as an early political advisor to Uber.

 Early life and education

-Bradley Tusk was raised in Sheepshead Bay, Brooklyn and in Nassau County, Long Island.
+Bradley Tusk was raised in Sheepshead Bay, Brooklyn, and in Lawrence, Nassau County, New York where he attended Lawrence High School.
 Tusk is a graduate of the University of Pennsylvania where he received his BA in 1995.
 He has a JD from the University of Chicago Law School, which he received in 1999.